• Skip to primary navigation

 Jill Colonna

-Coconut macaroons made the French way (Rochers coco) as extra toasted and crispy on the outside, soft and fondant inside.
-Easy recipe made without condensed milk and less sugar.
+Coconut macaroons made the French way (Rochers coco) with top tips from a popular bakery near Paris.
+Extra toasted and crispy on the outside, soft and fondant inside.
+Easy recipe without condensed milk and less sugar.

 5 from 5 votes